bhaswara/DL_Project/README.md

 This is the github link for Deep Learning Project.

+We used the same network as mention in the Cycle GAN paper.
+We also tried to change the Generator part with UNet.
+The images are shown as seen below.

 For the python file, if you want to train the model just use: python main.py --dataroot datasets/bw2color/ --opencv .
 You can use PIL image by removing the '--opencv' command.
 This training will generate the trained data which is located inside /output folder.

 To test the model, just run python test.py --dataroot/bw2color/ --opencv .
 This is same with PIL image if you train the model using PIL image.
 Just remove '--opencv' .
 This result will be saved inside /output folder